openhab-scripters/openhab-helper-libraries/Sphinx/Python/Community/Eos Lighting/Settings.rst

     Eos will always use the setting at the shallowest depth, regardless of where other scene settings were found.

+    Group settings will be inherited from parent groups recursively.
+Settings in child groups will override settings from the parent group.

 Options
 =======